 - 5000 backlinks per account

-As the name suggests, this package is designed for businesses that are experiencing growth and, is also suitable for larger companies.
+This package is designed for businesses that are experiencing growth and larger companies.
 For your hard-earned cash, you’ll receive:

 - 50000 URLS per account